 There’s nothing particularly special about dark chocolate almond milk.
 But the moment I spent drinking that glass was unforgettable.
 As odd as it may sound, as I drank that glass, I forgot about the future.
 The things that make me anxious, the milestones that await, everything I think about in bed.
 They didn’t matter quite as much as the glass I was drinking, there in the kitchen with God in the room.

 That moment inspired me to record what I can only call the “unforgettables”, but it didn’t inspire me to seek them out.
-I think I was born with an appreciation for them.
+I think we were born with an appreciation for them.
 The things that you find in silence, or in the presence of friends.
 I’m going to keep seeking them out.